Fairview, Dutchess County, New York

 Fairview is a hamlet and census-designated place (CDP) in Dutchess County, New York, United States.
-The population was 5,515 at the 2010 census.
-It is part of the Poughkeepsie–Newburgh–Middletown, NY Metropolitan Statistical Area as well as the larger New York–Newark–Bridgeport, NY-NJ-CT-PA Combined Statistical Area.
+The population was 5,475 at the 2020 US census, down from 5,515 at the 2010 census.
+It is part of the Kiryas Joel–Poughkeepsie–Newburgh, NY Metropolitan Statistical Area as well as the larger New York–Newark–Bridgeport, NY-NJ-CT-PA Combined Statistical Area.

 Geography

 Fairview is a community in the towns of Poughkeepsie and Hyde Park that is bordered to the south by the city of Poughkeepsie.
 U.S. Route 9 forms the western edge of the CDP.
 New York State Route 9G (Violet Avenue) runs north–south through the center of the community.
-Part of the campus of Marist College is in the western part of the CDP, and Dutchess Community College is in the east.
+Part of the campus of Marist University is in the western part of the CDP, and Dutchess Community College is in the east.
 To the north, the CDP extends as far as Dorsey Lane in Hyde Park.

 According to the United States Census Bureau, the CDP has a total area of 9.2 km2, of which 9.0 km2 is land and 0.2 km2, or 2.13%, is water.